-\NOTE: Updated in the AmeriCorps Program Civil Rights and Non-Harassment Policy on Nov.
-7, 2023.
-Compliance should be determined based on grant award requirements.
+\NOTE: Updated in the AmeriCorps Program Civil Rights and Non-Harassment Policy 11/7/23.
+Compliance should be determined based on grant award requirements (\ indicates updates from previous policy).
+From time to time, there may be updates to the list of protected classes.
+Organizations should confirm their list against the list included in the AmeriCorps general terms and conditions.